 Even if you mean well as an employer, there’s a damn good chance you have pay disparity lurking in your workforce.
 Why?

 Well, did you base your offers on past salary?

 Think about it.
 If women and minorities are paid less than white men, then that lower salary carries forward to the next position if you’re using past salary in your calculations.

 And if you’re a federal contractor?
 Get your boots on and get to work – you have 12 new OFCCP directives to comply with from 2018.
 And 2019 promises to be just as busy, with more directives to come.

 Additionally, in 2019 the OFCCP plans more audits, although probably not up to the projected 3,500.
 There will be an increased focus on the disabled and section 503 requirements.

 And compensation?
 Well, that continues to stay in the spotlight.
 Front and center.
 Like JLaw in a starring role.

 So make sure you’re ready.
 Get guidance and strategies from experts in the field.
 C4CM brings you Littler Mendelson’s co-chair of the firm’s OFCCP Practice Group and Government Contractors Industry Group, David J. Goldstein, and his colleague, Meredith Shoop, to discuss in detail the steps federal contractors need to have in place to comply with the new OFCCP directives.

-Register today for C4CM’s OFCCP Pay Directives: How to Ensure Federal Contractor Compliance and keep your organization safe.
+Find out how to keep your organization safe with C4CM’s OFCCP Pay Directives: How to Ensure Federal Contractor Compliance.
 Not sure you need it?
 Go back up to the top and look at those settlement figures again.
-Sign up now!
+Think again!